SpeedyPizzaDrones/SpeedyPizzaDrones_Mounting-Board/README.md

 SpeedyPizzaDrones is born as a FPV Racing Team and growing as a brand.
 In this Github we will post all our works, instructions, and so on.

 ## Mounting Board
-The Mounting Board has the following features:
+Mounting Board has the following features:

 * Multi-color RGB LED strip support via connectors
 * 20x20 M3